romeerez/orchid-orm/docs/src/guide/common-column-methods.md

     // encode boolean, number, or string to text before saving
     column: t
       .text(3, 100)
-      // when having validation library, the first argument is a schema .encode(
+      // when having validation library, the first argument is a validation schema .encode(
         z.boolean().or(z.number()).or(z.string()),
         (input: boolean | number | string) => String(input),